sosuisen/jukdoc-ee/README.md

 - In the center, your completion rate for the document is displayed.
 Aim for 100% completion; it starts at 0%.
 - On the far right, your username is shown.
 This username is automatically generated when you visit the site and is saved for the session, so it remains the same when you return.
-  - However, if the server is restarted, the session will be lost, and your username will change.
+- However, when the server is restarted, the database content and session will be lost.
+Your username will change, and your completion rate will reset to 0%.
 - Below your username is the "Delete All Records" button.
 Pressing this deletes your reading history, resetting your completion rate to 0%.

 <img src="./docs/header_area.png" alt="Header Area" width="700px">